AI-HELP/sdk-web-example/more_reference_EN.md

 ## 	No need to call elvah5.show()

-When accessing AIHelp on the mobile side, we prefer to use link jump access for better user experience.
+When accessing AIHelp on the mobile side, we suggest using link jump access for better user experience.

 **Example:**